Date Updated: August 19, 2022

 - If your post has a video, add captions and video descriptions!

-- These make your content accessible for people with hearing disabilities.
+- These make your content accessible to people with hearing disabilities.

 - Facebook, YouTube, Instagram, and Twitter have automatic closed captioning available.
 However, we suggest going in and editing these captions manually if possible.